LANARS

 }

-We won't dive really deep with this one — the animation goes way beyond our today's topic, but just note that SwiftUI knows through a VectorArithmetic protocol and can interpolate between two snapshots.
+We won't dive really deep with this one — the animation goes way beyond today's topic, but just note that SwiftUI knows through a VectorArithmetic protocol and can interpolate between two snapshots.

 struct AnchorPreferenceKey<Value>: PreferenceKey {